By ProFellow Founder Dr. Vicki Johnson

 #2 Drive the relationship

-Don’t expect mentors to come to you with offers of opportunities to provide you guidance and answer your questions.
-Although mentors receive great satisfaction in helping the next generation succeed and thrive, their guidance is a gift to you!
+Don’t expect mentors to come to you with offers to provide you guidance and answer your questions.
+Although mentors receive great satisfaction in helping the next generation succeed and thrive, their guidance is a favor to you!
 It’s important you are respectful of their schedule and priorities and ask for meetings at their convenience.
 Of course, let them know what is at stake if you need guidance on an issue that is urgent or sensitive.
 One day, you will be in their shoes and you’ll understand why it’s important for the mentee to be the one who drives a relationship and comes prepared to meetings with specific questions.

 #3 Temper your expectations